minkeymouse/nowcasting-kr/CONTEXT.md

 ## Known Issues

-1. **CRITICAL: Models NOT trained** - `checkpoint/` directory is EMPTY.
-All experiments are blocked until models are trained.
-Previous status files incorrectly claimed models were trained.
-2. **CRITICAL: All DFM/DDFM backtest results failed** - CUDA tensor conversion errors (code fixed, but cannot verify until models are trained)
+1. **CRITICAL: All DFM/DDFM backtest results failed** - CUDA tensor conversion errors (code fixed, but not verified by experiments).
+Models are trained, so backtests can be re-run to verify fixes work.
-3. **ARIMA produces no valid results** - n_valid=0 for all targets/horizons (requires investigation)
+2. **ARIMA produces no valid results** - n_valid=0 for all targets/horizons (requires investigation)
-4. **Forecasting results may be from before latest improvements** - Results exist but cannot determine when they were generated or if they reflect latest code improvements, need to train models and re-run to verify
+3. **Forecasting results may be from before latest improvements** - Results exist but cannot determine when they were generated or if they reflect latest code improvements, need to re-run forecasting to verify
+4. **Phase 0 correlation analysis not executed** - Function exists but not run (~15 min, no training required)
+5. **Baseline metrics analysis not executed** - Can be run on existing aggregated_results.csv (~5 min)

 See ISSUES.md for detailed issue tracking and research plans.